Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Discussions

-For comparison, we consider the number of scalar multiplications executed at each time step by these encrypted controllers, which is summarized in Table~\ref{tableB}.
-In detail, homomorphic multiplication of Ring-LWE based cryptosystems requires $O(p\log p)$-scalar multiplications, since it includes $4$-polynomial multiplications \cite{bfv, bgv}.
-Note that a polynomial multiplication can be computed through $O(p\log p)$-scalar multiplications \cite{NTT}.
 Relinearization, rotation, and external product have in common that they decompose a given ciphertext in base $\nu\in \N$, where $\nu$ is usually far smaller than $q$, and compute over this expanded ciphertext.
-Both relinearization and rotation carry $2d$-polynomial multiplications, where $d:=\lfloor \log_\nu q \rfloor$, as in \cite{bfv, bgv}.
-Additionally, they require a relinearization key and a rotation key, respectively, to be stored in the encrypted controller, and each of them is a $2\times 2d$ matrix of polynomials.
+Both relinearization and rotation carry $2d$-polynomial multiplications, where $d:=\lfloor \log_\nu q \rfloor$ \cite{bfv, bgv}.
 The external product of LWE-based cryptosystems multiplies a vector of length $d(p+1)$ with a $(p+1)\times d(p+1)$ matrix \cite{gsw}, which corresponds to $d(p+1)^2$-scalar multiplications.
 Hence, the total number of scalar multiplications performed by each encrypted controller can be derived as in Table~\ref{tableB}.

-All of these three encrypted controllers make use of re-encryption, but they differ in communication load, computed as the number of integers transmitted between the plant and the controller at each time step, as can be seen in Table~\ref{tableB}.
+The communication load is computed as the number of integers transmitted between the plant and the controller at each time step.
 Our proposed controller in Section~\ref{sec:rlwe} receives $\mathbf{y}(k)\in R_{p,q}^2$ and $\mathbf{u}(k)\in R_{p,q}^2$, then returns $\mathbf{\bar{u}}(k)\in R_{p,q}^3$.
 Thus, the overall communication load is $2p+2p+3p=7p$.
 On the other hand, the controller of \cite{Teranishi} returns a ciphertext in $R_{p,q}^2$ thanks to relinearization, and hence the communication load is $2p+2p+2p=6p$.
 Unlike the other two controllers, every signal is encrypted and computed element-wisely in \cite{Kim22TAC}.
 That is, the controller receives $(h+l)$-ciphertexts and transmits $h$ ciphertexts to the plant.
-A ciphertext of LWE-based cryptosystems is in $\Z_q^{p+1}$ \cite{lwe}, and its dimension is preserved after the external product.
-Therefore, it carries $(2h+l)(p+1)$-amount of communication load, which depends on the dimensions of the input and output.
+Since a ciphertext of LWE-based cryptosystems belongs to $\Z_q^{p+1}$ \cite{lwe}, it carries $(2h+l)(p+1)$-amount of communication load.